lbrigham/CompBioLabsAndHW/Final_Project/Part1_Asgn8/Brigham_dataInfo.md

-# ->Nitrogen Deposition in the Front Range, Colorado <-
+# Nitrogen Deposition in the Front Range, Colorado

 ## Introduction
 Communities across the globe are experiencing ecological presses, such as nitrogen (N) deposition (Vitousek et al. 1997; Dentener et al. 2006), that are causing shifts in community structure and function (Collins et al., 1998; Suding et al., 2008).
 Community response to N deposition may be mediated by the response of the dominant species; dominant species have a disproportionate influence on the community through species interactions and control over nutrient dynamics (Hillebrand 2008).

 My driving question for this project is: How does removal of a dominant species alter community response to nitrogen addition?

 ## Summary of Data to be Analyzed